spakhre/2022-01-04-Python/README.md

 # Python Basics

-Learn the basics of python
+Learn the basics of python3.

 ## Getting Started